RISK MANAGEMENTVARIOUS RISKS IN BANKS | CAIIB BFM IMPORTANT CONCEPT | JUNE 2023

 The main task in risk management tips is to maintain a balance in risk and return within the constraint of capital that is available.

-PROCESS OF RISK MANAGEMENT: Management of risk identifying and quantifying the risk itself.
-After the risk has been identified and measured, we can start with deciding which risk can be accepted at a higher level and which can only be e accepted at a low level and how the high risk can be mitigated (fully or partially).
+PROCESS OF RISK MANAGEMENT: Management of risk by identifying and quantifying the risk itself.
+After the risk has been identified and measured, we can start by deciding which risk can be accepted at a higher level and which can only be e accepted at a low level and how the high risk can be mitigated (fully or partially).

 Risk management: Risk management requires a skill set and objectivity towards the control aspect of the business as well as a separate setup.
 In order to manage risk and frame a framework, a well-articulated process that covers the below ideas is required: